 This well-kept and nicely presented chalet enjoys a nice view over the site to the front, with plants, grassed areas and trees.
 It has a rear garden area to enjoy the mountain view and soak up the sun.
 It has 2 bedrooms, (one double and one twin), a new shower room, well equipped modern kitchen and living room with a dining area.
 The living room has huge panoramic windows to take in the views.

 Heating is provided by storage & oil filled heaters and a feature fire place in the living room.
 There are no coin meters, all the electric is included.
+WIFI will be available in July 2015 and a small charge applies.

 |Further details outdoors|